zannen/docker-storjshare-cli/README.md

 First, run it interactively to set things up:

-    bash$ docker run --rm -ti --name farmer \
+    bash$ docker run --rm -ti --name storjshare \
-        -v /path/to/storjfarmdata:/data \
+        -v /path/to/storjshare:/storjshare \
-        oreandawe/storj-farmer:latest

-    Let's setup your Storj configuration!
+        oreandawe/storjshare-cli:latest

-    STORJ-FARMER-CLI >> (lots of questions...)
+    (lots of questions...)

-    {"type":"info","message":... (lots of log messages)

-Press Ctrl-C to kill the app once the log messages start appearing.

 Notes:

-* Specify `/data` for the path to store configuration and data, and `/data/id_ecdsa` for the path to store the key.
-The directory `/path/to/storjfarmdata` on the host appears as `/data` inside the container.
+* Specify `/storjshare/data` for the path to store configuration and data, and `/storjshare/id_ecdsa` for the path to store the key.
+The directory `/path/to/storjshare` on the host appears as `/storjshare` inside the container.
-* Choose a long random password, and don't make it the same as any other password used elsewhere, because the password is easy to find by anyone who has login access to the host where the container is being run: bash$ docker inspect farmer | jq '.[0].Args' bash$ ps -ef | grep storjfarm
+* Choose a long random password, and don't make it the same as any other password used elsewhere, because the password is easy to find by anyone who has login access to the host where the container is being run: bash$ docker inspect storjshare | jq '.[0].Args' bash$ ps -ef | grep storjshare

 ## Running ##

 After setup, run the app in the background:

-    bash$ docker run -d --name farmer \
+    bash$ docker run -d --name storjshare \
-        -v /path/to/storjfarmdata:/data \
+        -v /path/to/storjshare:/storjshare \
         --restart=always \
-        oreandawe/storj-farmer:latest \
+        oreandawe/storjshare-cli:latest start \
-        --datadir /data \
+        --datadir /storjshare/data \
         --password somepassword

 ## Versions ##

-Check versions for `npm`, `node` and `storjfarm` with:
+Check versions for `npm`, `node` and `storjshare` with:

-    bash$ docker run --rm -ti --entrypoint /versions oreandawe/storj-farmer node version:
+    bash$ docker run --rm -ti --entrypoint /versions oreandawe/storjshare-cli node version:
     v4.3.0